READ AN EBOOK WEEK

 The ebook edition is already available in Canada:

 The new Cooper & Fry novel ALREADY DEAD was published in the UK in June, with hardback and ebook editions again released on the same day.
-Here are some of the early reactions from reviewers:
+The paperback edition will be released in May 2014.
+Here are some of the reactions from reviewers:

 "Convoluted, complex and engrossing.
 The mystery kept me guessing, and was satisfyingly tied up, but the real surprising twist comes at the end.
 I will be first in line for the next book.
 Highly recommended."
 (Lizzie Hayes - Mystery People)